Current Track conditions

 Campsite shelters cannot be used by groups of more than 8 until after 6pm.
 Individual walkers have priority over groups in the shelters.
 See the Code of Campsite and the Leave No Trace principles.

-All groups should contact DEC to obtain a Notice of Intent form and submit it one month before they intend to depart for their walk.
+All groups should contact DPAW to obtain a Notice of Intent form and submit it one month before they intend to depart for their walk.

-For the list of group overnight campsite usage please visit the DEC website (updated by DEC).
+For the list of group overnight campsite usage please visit the DPAW website (updated by DPAW).

 These burns are carefully planned however they may cause disruption to walkers.
 Where prescribed burning operations impact on the Track, temporary diversions will be put in place.
 Where the Track is diverted, walkers should follow the white Waugal trail markers.
 Walkers should always adhere to instructions on signs posted on the Track for their own safety.
 Prescribed burning operations are dependent on appropriate weather conditions and as such, dates for operations are not available in advance.